-A friend of mine recently invited me to join a book club, and I’m so glad she did!
-I’ve never been part of a book club, so I wasn’t quite sure what to expect, but I’m happy to have found that it’s a great mix of girl talk, good food and drink, and an interesting discussion about the book that we’ve read.
-The group is made up of creative, entrepreneurial women, which is my comfy little nook, and I like that I’m reading books that I wouldn’t necessarily choose for myself.
+A friend of mine recently invited me to join a book club and I have to say, I’ve always thought book clubs would be stuffy and uptight… well, I’m happy to have found this one is not!
+For the most part, it’s a great mix of girl talk, good food and drink, and an interesting discussion about the book that we’ve read.
+The group is made up of creative, entrepreneurial women, which is my comfy nook, and I like that I’m reading books I wouldn’t necessarily choose for myself.

 The first book that I read with the group, was Z: A Novel of Zelda Fitzgerald, by Therese Anne Fowler.
-I’m not gonna lie… I was pretty bored for the first hundred pages or so and then, all at once, everything turned around.
-The novel was suddenly brought to life with imagery and color when the dynamic duo, who were Scott and Zelda Fitzgerald, moved to New York.
-Through many different cities, countries, and surroundings, Fowler did a great job of capturing both their extraordinary personalities and their crazy, mixed-up love.
-She recreated environments of the era in beautiful detail, making me feel like I was right there with Scott and Zelda at the many speakeasies, clubs, and hotels they frequented.
-With vivid descriptions of the style, food, and drink of the day, Fowler created a lively backdrop for a vast array of colorful characters.
+I’m not gonna lie… I was pretty bored for the first hundred pages or so and then, unexpectedly, everything turned around.
+The novel was suddenly brought to life with imagery and color, when the dynamic duo who were Scott and Zelda Fitzgerald, moved to New York City.
+Through many different countries, and surroundings, Fowler did a great job of capturing both their extraordinary personalities and their crazy, mixed-up love.
+She recreated environments of the era in beautiful detail, making me feel like I was right there with Scott and Zelda, at the many speakeasies, clubs, and hotels they frequented.
+With vivid descriptions of the style, food, and drink of the day, Fowler created a lively backdrop for an array of colorful characters.

-I got this brilliant idea from fellow book club member, Susan Tull, who created her own rendition of an Apricot Gin Cocktail for the “Z” book club meetup.
+I got this idea from fellow book club member, Susan Tull, who created her own rendition of an Apricot Gin Cocktail for the “Z” book club meetup.
 Lucky for us, I have her recipe to share with you, today!
-Thanks, Susan, for a great idea and a delicious recipe!
+Thanks to Susan for the good idea and the delicious drink recipe!

 I have 3 Jazzy Cocktails on the menu!
-A couple are my own versions of old favorites, and the other is Zelda’s Birthday Blush, recreated by Susan.
+A couple are my own versions of old favorites, and the other is The Birthday Blush, recreated by Susan.

 The Gin Framboise: